 Moving the festival back to the Baltic Triangle last year was a great success.
 Becky feels like the area is thriving, not just for the music scene but also for creative companies, and wouldn’t want to hold the festival elsewhere.

 ‘I think the Baltic triangle is fantastic.
-People come here from all over the world to visit largely because the Baltic Creative have made it a really cool area.
+People come here from all over the world to visit largely because the Baltic Creative has made it a really cool area.
 But not just them, the businesses and individuals have made it cool as well, and it’s just a really exciting place to be and Sound City is really lucky that we’re based here.

-‘I think it’s a really supportive community, and I think that the people are really passionate about what they do.
+‘I think it’s a really supportive community, and I think that people are really passionate about what they do.
 It’s a community where people will come and talk to each other and people have always been really supportive of the festival.
 We are so passionate about the area continuing to grow and to be this really exciting place where people can start a business or an idea and be able to run with it.
-We hope that Sound City can play a part in spot-lighting that and help encourage more people to do things in the area.’
+We hope that Sound City can play a part in spot-lighting and help encourage more people to do things in the area.’